canmom/canmom.github.io/fiction/undefinedbehaviour3.md

 "Fucking hell..."
 I could feel a really bad headache coming on.
 "This is a house of cards, right?
 Like, I don't even know how it lasted this long.
 If even a whiff of it could get the government cracking down on us.
 I don't know what to do about it, but..."

 "Ms. Indigo, Ms. Violet.
 Are you two all right?"
 Su-Ni appeared around the corner, Heather behind her.
-Today she was wearing an ensemble with thigh-high boots and epaulettes.
-I had gotten so used to this that I honestly just sort of felt, sick outfit again, boss.
+We must have been speaking quite loudly.
+Today, my boss was wearing a red-accented ensemble with thigh-high boots and epaulettes.
+I had gotten so used to this that I honestly just sort of found myself thinking sick outfit again, boss.
+Another few months here and I'd be dressing up the same...

 "Uh, hey."
 I said.
 "One of the patients wants an internet client.
 Violet was telling me why we can't do that..."